Bose–Einstein condensation of polaritons: History

 The theory of polariton BEC was first proposed by Atac Imamoglu and coauthors including Yoshihisa Yamamoto.
 These authors claimed observation of this effect in a subsequent paper, but this was eventually shown to be standard lasing.
 In later work in collaboration with the research group of Jacqueline Bloch, the structure was redesigned to include several quantum wells inside the cavity to prevent saturation of the exciton resonance, and in 2002 evidence for nonequilibrium condensation was reported which included photon-photon correlations consistent with spontaneous coherence.
 Later experimental groups have used essentially the same design.
 In 2006, the group of Benoit Deveaud and coauthors reported the first widely accepted claim of nonequilibrium Bose–Einstein condensation of polaritons based on measurement of the momentum distribution of the polaritons.
 Although the system was not in equilibrium, a clear peak in the ground state of the system was seen, a canonical prediction of BEC.
 Both of these experiments created a polariton gas in an uncontrolled free expansion.
 In 2007, the experimental group of David Snoke demonstrated nonequilibrium Bose–Einstein condensation of polaritons in a trap, similar to the way atoms are confined in traps for Bose–Einstein condensation experiments.
 The observation of polariton condensation in a trap was significant because the polaritons were displaced from the laser excitation spot, so that the effect could not be attributed to a simple nonlinear effect of the laser light.
 Jaqueline Bloch and coworkers observed polariton condensation in 2009, after which many other experimentalists reproduced the effect (for reviews see the bibliography).
 Evidence for polariton superfluidity was reported in by Alberto Amo and coworkers, based on the suppressed scattering of the polaritons during their motion.
 This effect has been seen more recently at room temperature, which is the first evidence of room temperature superfluidity, albeit in a highly nonequilibrium system.
+BEC of plasmon-polaritons has been demonstrated at weak and strong light-matter coupling regimes, in periodic arrays of metal nanoparticles overlaid with dye molecules, operating at room temperature.